Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Summary

-Part C may be considered the ``experimental section" of the paper, carried on for the pleasure of finding things out and checking explicitly the hypothesis of randomness of the M\"{o}bius sequences.
-The point of view adopted here is interesting {\em per se}: namely, in this part of the paper we pretend to have no a-priori knowledge about the origin of our original sequence $\{\mathcal {S}_n\}$ and our goal will be to infer about its true nature by applying a series of statistical tests which become more and more refined.
-In particular, our aim will be to see whether such a sequence can be considered for all purposes as a truly random series or, viceversa, if there are some hints that signal its non-random nature through the identification of some periodic or other deterministic features.
-In doing so, we will compare arbitrarily large subsequences\footnote{These subsequences will be often denoted with the notation $\{\epsilon\}$.} of our sequence $\{\mathcal {S}_n\}$, with ideal binary random sequences and check the similarities of their behavior.
+Part C may be considered the ``experimental section" of the paper, carried on for checking explicitly the hypothesis of randomness of the M\"{o}bius sequences and for the pleasure of finding things out.
+Hereafter the randomness refers to variables which can take only two values (chosen to be either $\pm 1$ or $(0,1)$) with equal probability.
+The point of view adopted in the following is interesting {\em per se}: namely, in this part of the paper we pretend to have no a-priori knowledge about the origin of our original sequence $\{\mathcal {S}_n\}$ and our goal will be to infer its true nature by applying a series of statistical tests which become more and more refined.
+In particular, our aim will be to see whether such a sequence can be considered for all purposes as a truly random series or, vice versa, if there are some hints that signal its non-random nature through the identification of some periodic or other deterministic features.
+For doing so, we will compare arbitrarily large subsequences\footnote{These subsequences will be often denoted with the notation $\{\epsilon\}$.} of our sequence $\{\mathcal {S}_n\}$ with sequences made of ideal random variables with two equiprobable values and will check the similarities of their behavior.
 Since randomness is a probabilistic property, we are going to characterize such a behavior in terms of probability.
 When applied to a truly random sequence, the theory of probability tells us the likely outcomes of the statistical tests and this is the basis of our comparisons.
-In the next sections we will apply several statistical tests to subsequences extracted from the sequence $\{\mathcal{S}_n\}$ and each statistical test will check the presence or the absence of certain patterns: its output could indicate whether the sequence is random or not.
+In other words, for a given quantity $G$, we compute the probability of its values assuming the true random nature of the binary variables it depends upon and we compare the statistical frequencies of the values of $G$ evaluated on very large subsequences of $\{\mathcal {S}_n\}$.
+In the next sections we will apply several statistical tests to subsequences extracted from the sequence $\{\mathcal{S}_n\}$ and each statistical test will check the presence or the absence of certain patterns: its output could indicate whether the sequence can be considered as random or not.